VPN 360 is one of the most popular VPNs on the market so we decided to download it and test it extensively.

 Streaming & Torrenting

-While torrenting is permitted we wouldn’t recommend anyone uses it for that purpose due to a lack of security features.
+Torrenting and P2P traffic is permitted, but we can’t recommend this VPN to anyone due to a lack of essential security features.

 Encryption & Security